What is the Client Information System?

-What are the benefits of Client Information System?
+What are the benefits of the Client Information System?

 Taxpayers/registered representatives will now be able to:

 - View all tax types registered for in a central place.

 - Manage all personal information centrally on eFiling or at SARS branch (Click here to make an appointment)